habitat-sh/habitat/www/source/docs/run-packages-overview.html.md

 Packages can be tested in the interactive studio environment.
 To run packages directly:

-1. [Build your artifact](/docs/build-artifacts-overview) inside an interactive studio.
+1. [Build your package](/docs/build-packages-overview) inside an interactive studio.
 Do not exit the studio after it is built.
-2. To start your service, type `hab start yourorigin/yourname`, substituting the name and origin of the artifact you built in step 1.
+2. To start your service, type `hab start yourorigin/yourname`, substituting the name and origin of the package you built in step 1.
 Your service should now be running.

 ## Exporting to Docker